dzineer/airdeveloppa-backend-old/README.md

 `certbot register --update-registration --email <new_email@address.org>`

 setup the certbot to renew then restart the server using the following:
-`certbot renew --post-hook "pm2 restart server.js"`
+`certbot renew --post-hook <command to restart the docker container>`

 recommend setting up an alarm for when the cert expires to make sure this process occurred properly Nginx is being used to forward port 3000 to 443.